Quantitative low-temperature spectral asymptotics for reversible diffusions in temperature-dependent domains: Statement of the main results

 \subsection{Harmonic approximation of the Dirichlet spectrum}

 We generalize the harmonic approximation of~\cite{S83,CFKS87} to the case of a homogeneous Dirichlet conditions in a temperature-dependent domain, treating the case in which the asymptotic geometry near critical points is prescribed by the assumptions of Section~\ref{subsec:geometric_assumptions}.
-More precisely, we show the following result. \begin{theorem} Assume that~\eqref{hyp:uniformly_bounded}~\eqref{hyp:alpha_exists},~\eqref{hyp:locally_flat} and~\eqref{hyp:scaling_deltai} hold.
-For any~$k\geq 1$, the following limit holds: